 Paralysis of choice is a real thing, so I completely embrace limitations; they are what drive me.
 I've lit over a dozen shows with a loaner or homemade dimmer board and hardware store lighting.
-I've put up multiple shows without a true final dress because of an actor emergency or illness.
-I've dealt with heat, cold, rain, pouring rain on a tin roof, and multiple other environmental issues and figured out a way to make it work.
+I've put up multiple shows successfully without a true final dress because of an actor emergency or illness.
+I've dealt with heat, cold, rain (including pouring rain on a tin roof), and multiple other environmental issues and figured out a way to make it work.
 Sometimes that means editing and cutting, sometimes it means digging deep to find new ideas.
 I find limitations to be so crucial to my process that I'm not afraid to embrace those that I discover in the midst of the work.

 True equality is not always written.

-Actors of color, trans actors, actors with disabilities, and women (especially women with larger or different builds) often only receive work when roles are written for them.
+Actors of color, trans actors, actors with disabilities, and women (especially women with larger or different builds) often only get work when roles are written for "that type."
 I love opportunities to flip the script and cast and work with people "against type," because that's where the opportunity for true growth lies.
 This is true even for straight white male actors: giving actors an opportunity to stretch beyond their "type" is deeply rewarding.
 I pride myself on being able to identify the potential in unexpected casting choices and then support and foster that potential in the rehearsal process.
 I'm very good at recognizing the spark of potential and fanning it into a flame.

 Theatre only truly works when we collaborate.